MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/drive-symmetry-considerations.md

 ### Size

 We recommend using drives of the same sizes whenever possible.

-Using capacity drives of different sizes may result in some unusable capacity – see the next section.

-Using cache drives of different sizes may not improve cache performance – see the next section.
+Using capacity drives of different sizes may result in some unusable capacity, and using cache drives of different sizes may not improve cache performance.
+See the next section for details.

    > [!WARNING]
    > Differing capacity drives sizes across servers may result in stranded capacity.